Instant-Read Thermometer

 For most home cooks, a single digital instant-read thermometer is all you need.
 If you do a lot of roasting or braising, add a leave-in probe.
 Infrared thermometers are useful for checking pan surface temperature before searing.

-How to use an instant-read thermometer
+How do you use an instant-read thermometer?

 For a chicken breast, insert into the fattest point.
 For a steak, insert from the side into the geometric center.
 I used to eyeball steak doneness by touch, and I got it wrong about half the time.
 The thermometer removed all doubt.